 Accelerated Associate’s Degree in Respiration Technology and Health Information Technology Specialty Tracks

-The Alamo Community College District (ACCD) is developing a new accelerated associate's degree in respiration technology, and certificates in information security and assurance.
-ACCD will continue implementation of health information technology specialty tracks in occupation therapy, radiology and medical laboratory, and accelerated registered nurse career mobility track training.
-For more information about the programs being developed at Alamo Colleges, please contact Thermajean Jones at 210-486-5898 or email@example.com.
+The Alamo Community College District (ACCD) developed a new accelerated associate's degree in respiration technology and certificates in information security and assurance.
+ACCD also continued implementation of health information technology specialty tracks in occupation therapy, radiology and medical laboratory, and accelerated registered nurse career mobility track training.
+For more information about the Veterans Associate Degree Programs at Alamo Colleges, please contact Dr. Lula Pelayo at 210-486-5897 or email@example.com.